cedille/ial/README.txt

 contributions from John Bodeen and from undergraduates who took my Programming Language Concepts class, Spring 2014 and 2015.

+Harley Eades has also made contributions Summer 2015.

 5. Releases

 Released versions of the library can be found at